tibs/markup-history/notes-per-slide.rst

 Note: the body text must be indented.

-Underlining markup reminiscent of actual underlining (but nb: underlining *should* mean italics).
+Underlining should really mean italics, following typewritten text conventions.

 Two dots for comments or special meaning.